-Republic of Croatia would like to highlight the Swiss-Croatian Cooperation Programme contribution and a specific project named "Demining and Socio-Economic Integration" which has been carried out in the 2017-2023 period.
+The Swiss-Croatian Cooperation Programme contribution and a specific project named "Demining and Socio-Economic Integration" has been carried out in the 2017-2024 period.
 After significant demining results, one of the activities that were finalized in 2021, after a full-scale field survey, was the establishment of a comprehensive EO database, gathering, among other elements, the information about different needs, vulnerabilities and perspectives of women, girls, boys and men from diverse populations and all ages.
 We can conclude that this field survey was completed with a very good response rate of 82.6% of the available households (data was gathered from 423 EO victims and 473 EO closest family members.)
-The collected data concerned the social status, psycho-physical health, education, etc., and became an integral part of the comprehensive mine victim database, together with the analysis base value that will serve in future project activities / VA activities.
-Further project activities continued in 2021 with the development and implementation of specific VA programs for psychosocial empowerment including counseling and educational activities, and an initiative to improve the social status of EO victims and their families featuring specific workshops and trainings that will continue in 2022.
-In addition, a thematic brochure has been published zastita.gov.hr/UserDocsImages/CIVILNA%20ZA%C5%A0TITA/PDF_ZA%20WEB/20220105_MUP_brosura_small.pdf), which contains all the rights and opportunities available to EO victims in the Republic of Croatia and the manner to exercise them.
-The project activities will continue in 2022 and 2023, also enabling small scale investment opportunities to EO victims aimed to increase their economic welfare.
+The collected data concerned the social status, psycho-physical health, education, etc., and became an integral part of the comprehensive EO victim database, together with the analysis base value that will serve in future project activities / VA activities.
+Further project activities continued in 2022 with the development and implementation of specific VA programs for psychosocial empowerment including counseling and educational activities, and an initiative to improve the social status of EO victims and their families featuring specific workshops and trainings that addition. (https://civilnacontinued in 2023.
+In а thematic brochure has been published zastita.gov.hr/UserDocsImages/CIVILNA%20ZA%C5%A0TITA/PDF ZA%20WEB/20220105 MUP brosura small.pdf). which contains all the rights and opportunities available to EO victims in the Republic of Croatia and the manner to exercise them.